Immersions of directed graphs in tournaments: Proof of Theorem

 For $F^+_x$ the set of out-edges of $x$ in $D(S)$, a symmetrical argument to the above gives the same conclusion for $F^+_x$. \end{proof}

-\begin{proof}[Proof of Claim~\ref{cl:2}] We will use the following bound on expectation. \begin{theorem}[Theorem A.1.12 \cite{prob}] Suppose there are $n$ independent trials, each with probability of success $p$.
-Let $X$ be the number of successes.
-For $\beta>1$, we have \end{theorem} Let $X_i$ count the number of elements in $J^{i}(A^{-}(x))$ which are included in $S$.
-Using Theorem~\ref{thm:prob} with $\beta=1/(10p)$, we have
+\begin{proof}[Proof of Claim~\ref{cl:2}] We will use the following bound on expectation. \begin{lemma}[Theorem A.1.12 \cite{prob}] Suppose there are $n$ independent trials, each with probability of success $p$.
+Let $Z$ be the number of successes.
+For $\beta>1$, we have \end{lemma} Let $Z_i$ count the number of elements in $J^{i}(A^{-}(x))$ which are included in $S$.
+Using Lemma~\ref{thm:prob} with $\beta=1/(10p)$, we have

-Let $Y_i$ count the number of the first $i/2$ elements in $N^{+}(x) \cap N^{-}(z_i)$ which are in $S$.
-A near identical calculation to the above yields $\mathbb{P}[Y_i \geq i/20] <(10ep)^{i/20}$.
+Let $U_i$ count the number of the first $i/2$ elements in $N^{+}(x) \cap N^{-}(z_i)$ which are in $S$.
+A near identical calculation to the above yields $\mathbb{P}[U_i \geq i/20] <(10ep)^{i/20}$.
 We have identical calculations to the above for the events of being out-bad.

-Overall, note that event (1) is independent of (2) and (3), for both being in-bad and out-bad.
+Overall, note that item (1) from the definitions of in-bad and out-bad is independent of items (2) and (3), for both being in-bad and out-bad.
 Therefore the probability that $x$ is in-bad or out-bad is at most

 as required. \end{proof} \end{proof}